zenml-io/zenml/docs/book/mlops_stacks/step_operators/amazon_sagemaker.md

 ---
-description: Execute individual steps in Sagemaker.
+description: Execute individual steps in Sagemaker
 ---

 The Sagemaker step operator is a [step operator](./overview.md) flavor provided with